claudiospizzi/SecurityFever/README.md

   multiple testing with wrong credentials can lock out the used account depending on your security settings.

-* **Get-VaultCredential**
+* **Get-VaultEntry**
-  With this cmdlet, the entires form the Windows Credential Manager can be retrieved.
-The entries contain a PSCredential object and all additional informations like target name, type and persistence.
+  With this cmdlet, the entires form the Windows Credential Manager vault can be retrieved.
+The entries contain a PSCredential object and all additional metadata like target name, type and persistence location.

-* **Get-VaultCredentialValue**
+* **Get-VaultEntryCredential**
-  This cmdlet works similar as the Get-VaultCredential, but returns only native PSCredential objects without additional informations.
-This is useful if a simple PSCredential object is required for the caller.
+  This cmdlet works similar like the Get-VaultEntry, but returns only a native PSCredential object without additional metadata.
+This is useful if just the simple PSCredential object is required.

+* **Get-VaultEntrySecureString**
+  This cmdlet works similar like the Get-VaultEntry, but returns only a native secure string object containing the password without additional metadata.
+This is useful if just the simple secure string object is required.

 * **Get-SecurityActivity**
   Get security and life-cycle related events on the target computer like start